 CSP (Content Security Policy): Setup Guide from Scratch

-Content Security Policy (CSP) is an HTTP response header that tells the browser which sources of scripts, styles, images, fonts and other assets are legitimate.
+Content Security Policy (Content Security Policy) is an HTTP response header that tells the browser which sources of scripts, styles, images, fonts and other assets are legitimate.
 A properly authored CSP turns an XSS vulnerability into an incident log entry instead of a full session takeover.
 This guide covers the entire rollout — from Report-Only to strict strict-dynamic with nonces.

 How CSP works